JohnTerragnoli/ECE281_Lab1/README.md

 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/Proper%20Schematic3.PNG "Logic Circuit")

 #**Coding 3 bit 2's Compliment Inverter**
-This was done in ISE Project Navigator
+This was done in ISE Project Navigator.
+This was a .vhd file.
 The logic from this circuit was then recreated, using code, in a new project in ISE Project Navigator.
 This was done so that the logic could be tested against many test cases, which is below.
 Also, this same code was uploaded to the NEXYS 2.

 This is how it was done: